icemac/toll/doc/index.rst

 ============

 * The packages have to be checked out beforehand.

 * Currently the commands have to be identical across all packages.
+(The only option is to omit the command on a package when the precondition is not met.)

 Usage
 =====